StereoVGGT: A Training-Free Visual Geometry Transformer for Stereo Vision: Experiments

 \subsection{Computational Cost}

 This section compares the computational cost across the different models.
 All experiments were conducted on a single NVIDIA RTX 3090 GPU.
 The model inputs consisted of the left-view images from the KITTI dataset, along with the focal length and baseline length from the KITTI camera parameters.
 The output was a disparity map, and the results are presented in Tab. \ref{cost}.
 The time reported in the table represents the average duration over 50 inference runs.
 Despite incorporating a substantial number of parameters, StereoVGGT does not suffer from a significant increase in inference time, as a large portion of the parameters from the MDE model and VGGT are loaded but remain inactive during inference.
-Remarkably, StereoVGGT achieves a faster inference speed than DepthAnything V2.
-The minimal increase in inference time, despite the high computational complexity, is likely due to the architecture's efficient memory access patterns and uniform structure, which reduces bandwidth bottlenecks and enhances parallelism on GPUs.
+Remarkably, StereoVGGT achieves a faster inference speed than DAv2, MoGe-2, and VGGT.